 Join the UK’s largest postgraduate English and Creative Writing community at the Manchester Writing School.

 Our Masters programme in Creative Writing will help you develop your writing skills through a blend of writing workshops and reading units, allowing you to explore the techniques and styles of modern and contemporary literature.

 Creative Writing is available to study on campus in Manchester, and also from anywhere in the world via online distance learning (low-res or no-res).

-Choose to specialise in either Novel (including Short Fiction), Poetry, Writing for Children & Young Adults or Place Writing (Creative Non-Fiction).
+Choose to specialise in either Novel (including Short Fiction), Poetry, Writing for Children & Young Adults, Scriptwriting (for stafe, screen or radio) or Creative Non-Fiction.

 Our MA/MFA Creative Writing programmes can be tailored to suit your writing preferences.

 With either course there is a range of units to choose from, all delivered by practising writers.
-Units include Novel (including Short Fiction), Poetry, Writing for Children & Young Adults or Place Writing (Creative Non-Fiction).
+Units include Novel (including Short Fiction), Poetry, Writing for Children & Young Adults, Scriptwriting or Creative Non-Fiction.